microsoft/qlib/examples/nested_decision_execution/README.md

-# Multi-level Trading

-This worflow is an example for multi-level trading.

-## Introduction

-Qlib supports backtesting of various strategies, including portfolio management strategies, order split strategies, model-based strategies (such as deep learning models), rule-based strategies, and RL-based strategies.
+# Nested Decision Execution

-And, Qlib also supports multi-level trading and backtesting.
-It means that users can use different strategies to trade at different frequencies.
+This worflow is an example for nested decision execution in backtesting.
+Qlib supports nested decision execution in backtesting.
+It means that users can use different strategies to make trade decision in different frequencies.

 ## Weekly Portfolio Generation and Daily Order Execution